runawaydevil/rssskull/README.md

 ## ✨ Features

 - 🚀 **High Performance**: Optimized architecture with efficient resource usage
-- 🌍 **Bilingual Support**: Portuguese and English commands with automatic detection
+- 🌍 **English Only**: All messages and commands in English for consistency
 - 📢 **Channel Support**: Full support for Telegram channels with mention-based commands
 - 🔗 **Smart URL Conversion**: Automatic Reddit and YouTube URL to RSS conversion
 - 🎯 **Advanced Filtering**: Include/exclude patterns with regex support